soulmachines/sm-web-component/README.md

    `ngrok http http://localhost:5000 --region=ap --hostname=YOUR_DOMAIN.ap.ngrok.io --host-header=rewrite`
 5. From your mobile device, navigate to your domain `http://YOUR_DOMAIN.ap.ngrok.io`

-To debug your mobile web browser from your desktop:

-1. Enable developer mode for Chrome on your device
+#### Android Remote Debugging

+Android devices must do any remote debugging use Chrome on both the mobile device and desktop.

-2. Connect your device to your desktop via a USB cable
+1. Connect your device to your desktop via a USB cable
+2. Enable developer mode for Chrome on your device
 3. On your desktop, use Chrome to navigate to `chrome://inspect/#devices`
 4. Select your mobile device from the list
+5. Debug using the dev tools as usual

+#### iOS Remote Debugging

+iOS devices must do remote debugging using Safari on both the mobile device and desktop.

+1. Connect your device to your desktop via a USB cable
+2. Enable Web Inspector on the device under Settings > Safari > Advanced > Web Inspector
+3. On your desktop, enable the Develop menu for Safari under Safari > Open Preferences > Advanced > Show Develop menu in menu bar
+4. Select your mobile device from the list under Develop > Your Device Name
 5. Debug using the dev tools as usual

 ### Known Issues